 - Cut chicken into small chunks.

-- Pour flour, salt, pepper and paprika in a bag.
+- Pour flour, salt, pepper, and paprika in a bag.
 Shake well.

 - Dip the chicken chunks into the milk/egg and then toss into the flour bag.
 Dip back into the bowl (milk/egg mixture) and again in the flour bag making sure the wings get double covered.
 Put the wings on a baking sheet covered with wax paper and refrigerate for 30 minutes.

 - In small batches, place the chicken in the oil.
-Cook about 6 minutes, turning the chicken half way through.
+Cook for about 6 minutes, turning the chicken half way through.
 Cook until the breading is golden brown.
 Set wings on paper towels to cool.